 - When you finish configuring a rule, you can manage the rule.
 You can click the button to enable or disable the current rule and click the Edit button to modify the current rule.

 - If you set to apply the cross-region replication rule to all the objects in the source bucket during configuration, you will not be able to add any other rules; you can modify it by editing the current rule or by adding it again after deleting the current rule.

 - If you set to apply the cross-region replication rule only to objects with a particular prefix during configuration, you can still modify the scope of the application to all of the contents of the bucket by editing the current rule.

 You can disable cross-region replication by clicking the Disable button or deleting the rule.

-- Click the Disable button: You can temporarily disable a rule by clicking its Disable button.
-By doing so, the cross-region replication feature will be suspended; the copied data will be stored in the destination bucket; and new data added to the source bucket will not be replicated.
+- Click the Disable button: you can suspend a rule by clicking its Disable button.
+By doing so, the cross region replication feature will be suspended.
+The replicated data will be retained in the destination bucket, and new data added to the source bucket will not be replicated.

-- Delete the rule: After deleting a rule in Cross-region Replication, the corresponding cross-region replication configuration will be invalid.
-The copied data will be stored in the destination bucket, and new data added to the source bucket will not be replicated.
+- Delete the rule: after you delete a rule in Cross-region Replication, the rule will be invalid.
+The replicated data will be retained in the destination bucket, and new data added to the source bucket will not be replicated.
 To enable cross-region replication again, you need to configure a rule again.

-- Uncompleted cross-region replication operations will be stopped when cross-region replication is disabled.
+- Ongoing cross-region replication will be stopped when cross-region replication is disabled.

-- When cross-region replication is enabled again, it will be performed only on newly added objects after that.
+- When cross-region replication is enabled again, it will be only applied to objects added after that.